 In January 1920 the Parks Committee agreed to accept the offer from the Tredegar Estate for the Corporation to purchase Belle Vue House for the sum of £2,250 plus costs.
+The Western Mail reported in September on an enquiry by the Ministry of Health into the proposed purchse.
+The grounds were said to be "something over two acres" and it was stated that "at present the Corporation was paying £50 a year for the house, and letting it in the present urgent housing crisis at 6s per week per room."
 In the event the purchase did not take place because the Minister of Health did not consider that sufficient reason had been shown to acquire Belle Vue Court and borrow £2,325 for the purpose.

 Sources of Information